-Karen Webb Moss held the role of Chief Operating Officer at the ICSS prior to joining the Board of Directors.
-Having started her career in journalism and then moving on to work in the beverage and broadcast industries, Mrs Webb Moss has worked across the world, in the public and private sector and on some of the world’s leading events and brands.
-Read More
+Mrs. Webb Moss held the role of Chief Operating Officer at the ICSS prior to joining the Board of Directors.
+Having started her career in journalism and then moving on to work in the beverage and broadcast industries, Mrs. Webb Moss has worked across the world, in the public and private sector and on some of the world’s leading events and brands.

 She has an extensive background in strategic communications, marketing and media across highly diverse and dynamic fields.

-Mrs Webb Moss now serves as a Senior Advisor at the Supreme Committee for Delivery & Legacy in Qatar.
+Mrs. Webb Moss also served as a Senior Advisor at the Supreme Committee for Delivery & Legacy in Qatar.

 Ambassador Thomas Stelzer